 When does import of your run happen?

 Your Strava run data will not be immediately imported to 100 Days of Running.
-Each run activity import is expected to happen within 24 hours of the actual run.
+Each run activity import is expected to happen within 24 hours of the actual run (usually it happens within 8 hours).
 Please give it time.